zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-11-04-cheat-sheet.markdown

 * Meyer’s model contains eight scales, each representing a key area, showing how cultures vary from extreme to extreme: Communicating, Evaluating, Persuading, Leading, Deciding, Trusting, Disagreeing, and Scheduling.

 ### Managing Organizational Complexity: Six Simple Rules
-* Six Simple Rules emphasizes that in today’s complicated business environment, you must set up organizational structures based on cooperation.
+* The Six Simple Rules approach emphasizes that in today’s complicated business environment, you must set up organizational structures based on cooperation.
 * To deal with complexity, organizations should depend on the judgment of their people and on these people cooperating.
 * This view is well aligned with the ideas of Grounded Architecture.